Olabanky/js/README.md

 Introduction to javascript

-A basic arithmetic calculator without a frontend
+This is a basic arithmetic calculator without a frontend